-For most Early Childhood Programs a Preschool classroom is for children who are 3-4 years old and experiencing their first classroom setting while a Pre-Kindergarten classroom is for children who are 4-5 years old and will be attending Kindergarten the following school year.
+Alternatively, a Pre-Kindergarten classroom is for children who are 4-5 years old and will be attending Kindergarten the following school year.
 Pre-Kindergarten is also known as a “kindergarten prep” class.

 YES!
-A Preschool classroom environment is set up with a simple and flexible schedule that offers many opportunities for unstructured play time.
+A Preschool classroom environment is set up with a simple and flexible schedule that offers many opportunities for unstructured playtime.
 At this age, many of the children in this classroom have never been in a classroom environment, been away from home, and/or been surrounded by many other children their age.

 Will enrolling my child in a Preschool and/or Pre-Kindergarten program really benefit them before entering Kindergarten?

 As Pre-Kindergarten teachers ourselves, we highly recommend that children get enrolled in a Preschool and/or Pre-Kindergarten classroom before entering Kindergarten.

 We have had numerous parents of former students come back to let us know that their children were very prepared for Kindergarten because of what they learned in our Early Childhood Centers.
 The sooner your child can experience a classroom-like setting, the better!

 At Kiddi Kollege, we value the quality of your child’s care and seek to enrich their minds through learning and playtime.
 Check out our Kindergarten Readiness Study to see how our students are making a big impact in early education!